Nijampur Dhule

 Nijampur-Jaitane, about 16 km north-east of Pimpalner, is a small village in Sakri Tehsil in Dhule District of Maharashtra state in India.

 Location

-Nijampur-Jaitane lies about 19 km north of Sakri.
-Maharashtra State Highway 17 (MSH 17) passes close to Nijampur.
-Nijampur is on Nandurbar-Sakri state highway.
+Nijampur-Jaitane is located about 19 km north of Sakri.
+Maharashtra State Highway 17 passes near the village, and Nijampur lies on the Nandurbar–Sakri State Highway.
+The village falls under Sakri taluka of Dhule district.

-Nijampur-Jaitane is in sakri taluka.

 History

-It is said to have derived its present name from Nizam-ul-Mulk, who had halted there for some time.
-In the beginning of the 17th century (1610) it was described as the first great town between Surat and Agra and was inhabited by many wealthy money-lenders.
+It is believed that the village derived its present name from Nizam-ul-Mulk, who is said to have halted there for some time.
+In the early 17th century (1610), Nijampur-Jaitane was described as the first major settlement between Surat and Agra and was inhabited by several wealthy moneylenders.

-Fragments of hemadpanthi temples found scattered throughout the village indicate that the place was of some consequence before the advent of the Muslims.
+Fragments of Hemadpanti temples found throughout the village suggest that the settlement may have held regional importance prior to the arrival of Muslim rule.

 Tourism

 The village has a few temples dedicated to various deities but those dedicated to Vitthal Rakhumai, Lord Balaji, Parasnath, Peshve kalin Ganpati Mandir and Gupteshvar are the only ones of any note.